Built in 1944, by Pensacola Shipyard and Engine Company of Pensacola, Florida (hull #12) as the ST-725 for the United States Army.

-In 1945, the tug was acquired by the Jacksonville Utility Company where the tug was renamed as the Utility.
+In 1945, the tug was acquired by the Jacksonville Utility Company of Jacksonville, Florida.
+Where the tug was renamed as the Utility.

-In 1964, she was acquired by the A.P.
-St. Phillip Incorporated where she was renanmed as the Marilyn.
-In 1965, the A.P.
-St Phillip company renamed the tug as the Mary St. Phillip.
+In 1964, she was acquired by the St. Philip Coastal Towing Company of Tampa, Florida.
+Where the tug was renanmed as the Marilyn.
+However in 1965, the St. Philip Coastal Towing Company renamed the tug as the Mary St. Phillip.

-In 1969, the tug was acquired by the Coastline Towing Corporation where she was renamed as the Castle Hill.
+In 1969, she was acquired by the Coastline Towing Corporation of Providence, Rhode Island.
+Where the tug was renamed as the Castle Hill.

-In 1977, she was acquired by the Thames Towboat Company of New London, Connecticut.
+In 1977, the tug was acquired by the Thames Towboat Company of New London, Connecticut.
 Where she retained her name.

-Later in 1977, the tug was acquired by Winslow Marine of Southport, Maine where she was renamed as the Marjorie J. Winslow.
+In 1977, she was acquired by Winslow Marine Incorporated of Southport, Maine.
+Where she was renamed as the Marjorie J. Winslow.